Part 4 of 7 · Website chat assistant series ~4 min read

 What this is not

-This is intentionally not a full inbound ticketing system.
-There’s no priority queue, no SLA timer, no auto-assignment, no agent dashboard.
-For an SMB, those are overkill on day one and a maintenance burden every day after.
-The handoff is a thin pipe from a chat session into your existing inbox; the inbox you already use becomes the “agent dashboard.”
-If you outgrow that, you can layer a real ticketing tool later — but most businesses won’t.
+This is on purpose not a full ticketing system.
+There’s no priority queue, no reply-time clock, no auto-assignment, no agent dashboard.
+For a small business, those are too much on day one and a chore every day after.
+The handoff is a thin pipe from the chat into your existing inbox; the inbox you already use becomes the “dashboard.”
+If you outgrow that, you can plug in a real ticketing tool later — but most businesses never need to.

 All posts